-To report a domestic animal bite, contact the Sheriff’s Department at 715-478-3331.
+3. Immediately confine the animal and contact the Sheriff’s Department at 715-478-3331.

-To report a wild animal or stray animal bite or if there are any other questions regarding rabies, contact the Health Department at 715-478-3371.
+If you have any other questions regarding rabies, contact the Health Department at 715-478-3371.

 Pet owners can lower the risk of rabies by keeping pets up to date on rabies vaccines.
 Also, keep pets away from wild animals as much as possible.